Xelyz/Frontline-the-card-game/src/ruleBook.md

 1. **Game Board**: A 4x4 grid where players deploy cards to engage in battles (called field).
 2. **Cards**: Basic resource to be able to play the game.
 	1. *Minion Cards*: Can only be placed on a tile that is adjacent to another tile containing an ally hero or minion.
 Minion cards have its own health points, attack power and abilities.
 When a minion card's health is reduced to (or below) 0, that card is removed from the field.
-	2. *Structure Cards*: similar to *minion cards* but it cannot move
+	2. *Trap Cards*: Can be played on any empoty tile on the board.
+It is not visible by the opponent.
+When any units(minions and heros) move to or are played at the same tile as a trap, the trap is triggered accordingly to the description(mostly dealing damage)
 	3. *Spell Cards*: Can be played on any tile on the field.
-Trigger its effect on the selected tile
+Trigger its effect on the selected tile.
+Green borders will indicate the valid tiles for casting the spell.
 3. **Heroes**: Each player has a hero character with 0 attack power, large health points, and special abilities.
 4. **Mana**: A resource used for playing cards.
 The gold bar represent the current and maximum mana a player currently have.
 The limit of max-mana is 10